USS Admiral C. F. Hughes: US Army Transport Service

 After being decommissioned from the navy, Admiral C. F. Hughes was returned to the War Shipping Administration which, in turn, transferred her to the United States Army for operation with the Army Transport Service.
 The Army renamed the ship USAT General Edwin D. Patrick after Edwin D. Patrick, a general who was killed in action while commanding the 6th Infantry Division in the Philippines in 1945.
 Under the army, she served in the Army Transport Service from 30 August 1946 until 1 March 1950, when the navy reacquired her.

 Military Sea Transportation Service

-Retaining her army name, she was assigned to the Military Sea Transportation Service (MSTS) and was manned by a civil service crew.
+Retaining her army name, she was assigned to the Military Sea Transportation Service (MSTS) and was crewed by the civil service.
 Operating out of San Francisco, USNS General Edwin D. Patrick (T-AP-124) spent almost two decades transporting troops, military dependents, and cargo to American bases throughout the western Pacific, and supported American forces in the Korean and Vietnam Wars.